GUJUBANKS/GUJUBANKS/README.md

 - 👋 Hi, I’m @GUJUBANKS
-- 👀 I’m interested in Panda
+- 👀 I’m interested in Game Level design and QA
-- 🌱 I’m currently learning GD
+- 🌱 I’m currently learning Game Developement
-- 💞️ I’m looking to collaborate on Money
-- 📫 How to reach me Don't
+- 📫 How to reach me?
+Use Linkden

 <!---
 GUJUBANKS/GUJUBANKS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.